How To Get Started with Photo Organization of Old Family Photos

 So…they send them to me.

 I was drowning in printed and digital photographs!
 Don’t get me wrong.
-I loved everyone of those photographs and encourage the family to keep sending them, but something needed to be done.
+I love every one of those photographs and encourage the family to keep sending them, but something needed to be done.

 As with your “regular” genealogy files, you want to organize your ancestors and family photographs using a consistent file system.
 The actual system you use is less important than being consistent.
 Whichever system you decide to use, make it yours.
 Do what works for you.